Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Maximal Subgroups

-The algebraic groups containing the subgroups in (i) are known and are the fixed points of those in \cite{liebeckseitz2004}; the subgroups in (ii) are known and given in \cite{clss1992}; the subgroup (iii) was discovered by Borovik and is unique up to conjugacy.
-The potential subgroups in (iv) have been steadily reduced over the last two decades.
-We start with those almost simple groups that are not Lie type in defining characteristic.
+The subgroups in (\ref{thmi:maxa}) are known and are the fixed points of those in \cite{liebeckseitz2004}, together with the (normalizers of) fixed points under field, graph, and field-graph automorphisms of $G$; the subgroups in (\ref{thmi:maxb}) are known and given in \cite{clss1992}; the subgroup (\ref{thmi:maxc}) was discovered by Borovik \cite{borovik1989} and is unique up to conjugacy.
+The potential subgroups in (\ref{thmi:maxd}) have been steadily reduced over the last two decades.
 Here the list is fairly short and given in \cite{liebeckseitz1999}, but note that a fair number of these have been eliminated in a variety of papers, too numerous to list here, but we mention the papers \cite{litterickmemoir} and \cite{craven2015un2} for all Lie type groups, and with $F_4$ and $E_6$ having almost all possibilities for $M$ removed by Magaard and Aschbacher in \cite{magaardphd} and \cite{aschbacherE6Vun} respectively.
-The author has also made progress on eliminating still more of this list and proving uniqueness of various maximal subgroups, with details appearing elsewhere.
+The author has also made progress on eliminating still more of this list and proving uniqueness of various maximal subgroups, with details to appear elsewhere.

-For $M$ a group of Lie type in defining characteristic, define $t(G)$ and $v(G)$ to be the following integers: